t886515/hratx-unity-scripting/README.md

 ### GameController.cs
 **Dependencies** - `System.Collections, System.Collections.Generic, UnityEngine, UnityEngine.SceneManagement, UnityEngine.UI`

 - This script is going to act as our index, and is going to control everything not directly involved with gameplay.
-Things like displaying our UI, determing whether or not the game is over, controlling the state of the game, ect
+Things like displaying our UI, determing whether or not the game is over, controlling the state of the game, etc
 - We need to initialize a *bool* for our game over variable
 - We need a `GameObject` reference to your gameOverText UI element
 - We need to initialze a `float` for our scrollSpeed, and an `int` for our score